-Due to lax certificate . checking, attackers on the same network could conduct a MITM (man-in-the-middle) attack to intercept communication and modify traffic between a client and server.
+Due to lax certificate ... checking, attackers on the same network could conduct a MITM (man-in-the-middle) attack to intercept communication and modify traffic between a client and server.

-injecting spoofed

-Address Resolution

-Protocol (ARP) requests or

-Domain Name System

-(DNS) responses, both of

-which are critical to IP

-networks today and provide

-no method of authentication

-or encryption.
+This can be done by injecting spoofed Address Resolution Protocol (ARP) requests or Domain Name System (DNS) responses, both of which are critical to IP networks today and provide no method of authentication or encryption.